-Because it overlooked Ohio's statehouse, Reggie kept it (and his lovely working girls) packed with state representatives, VIP visitors, and those wealthy neighbors.
-He even tricked the disappearing Union Army into delivering sixteen complete rooms of ultra-luxury furnishings, Persian rugs, and Turkish draperies, that Hayes had approved two years earlier.
+Because it overlooked Ohio's statehouse, Reggie kept it (and his lovely working girls) packed with county representatives, VIP visitors, and those wealthy neighbors.
+He even tricked the disappearing Union Army into delivering sixteen complete rooms of ultra-luxury furnishings, plus Persian rugs, and Turkish draperies, that General Hayes had ordered two years earlier.
 The day after Hayes became governor, Ohio's treasury was infused with enough gold to build (by far) the most expensive project in the state's history.

 This treasure came from several undeclared tons of gold that Confederate President Jefferson Davis tried to keep for himself after the war, which Grant and Secretary of War Stanton had secretly tucked away.

-He forced Eminent Domain on Reggie and those wealthy homeowners to sell their mansions to the state.
-To prevent complaining, Hayes massively overpaid them all.
-He also had these eleven mansions leveled before president Grant even took office.
+Hayes forced Eminent Domain on Reggie and those wealthy homeowners to sell their mansions to the state.
+To prevent complaining, he massively overpaid them.
+He had all twelve mansions demolished before President Grant even took office.